top of page

 Before I began at Virginia Tech, I received my undergraduate and master's degrees in agriculture communications and journalism, with a focus on international development in my research.
 This is where I gained my foundational love for storytelling, using story as a method in research, explored photography, and grew into the human I am now.
 After graduating, I served as the program coordinator for the USDA Foreign Agriculture Service's inaugural International Agriculture Education Fellowship Program, out of the Borlaug Institute for International Agriculture.
 In that role, I was charged with recruiting, selecting, training, and managing the first-ever class of fellows in the program.
 Together, we lived and worked in Ghana, partnered with 4H Ghana, to support Ghanaian science teachers who wanted to start youth agriculture education programs in their junior high schools.
 During that time, my love and appreciation for agricultural education as development grew, and my interest in serving women farmers remained steadfast.

 That interest has informed my work now, as a Ph.D. student, and will continue to do so.
-Beyond graduation, I envision myself working and serving as a faculty member at an agriculturally-focused university.
+Beyond graduation, I envision myself working and serving as a faculty member at a land grant institution.
 I am excited to continue researching and working on my current mission, and educating passionate agriculturalists and communicators.
 Continuing the interconnectedness of storytelling in what I teach and research will be my ultimate goal.

 Click on a Pic to Learn a Little More About Me